daichi-yoshikawa/dnnet/README.md

 # Brief tour of dnnet
 ## Quick glance of usage

-User can creates instance of NeuralNetwork, add layer one by one,<br>
+User can create a instance of NeuralNetwork, add layers one by one,<br>
 finalize model, set optimizer, execute model fitting, and save model.

 In the below, some arguments are not specified to simplify the example.